Obedient-Lobsters/WorkforceManagement/README.md

 ### Employee Index/List View
 To see the Employee Index view, click on the Employee tab in the navbar in the upper portion of the screen (while the app is running).
 If all is working correctly, you should see a nicely formatted table that has a column for First Name Last Name and Department Name.
 Each of these columns should be filled with the corresponding information that is sourced from the database.
 On the right of each row, for each Employee, you should see a hyperlink for ```Detail``` and ```Edit```.
 Above the First Name column, there should be a hyperlink for ```Create New```.

 ### Details
 When the employee list is being viewed, the user will be able to click on the ```Details``` link that will bring them to a "details" view of the specific employee that was associated with the ```Details``` link.
 The user should see the an employee's first name, last name, department name, and a list of training programs they are enrolled in with the details of the program listed as well.
 The user should see an ```Edit``` button at the bottom as well as a ```back to list``` button.

+### Create A New Employee
+Human Resources can add a new employee by clicking "Create New" link on the View all Employees view.
+The link will show a form with an input field requesting the new employee's first name, last name, email, supervisor status, department, and a submit button.
+Once submitted they will be rerouted back to view all Employee page and the new employee is also listed.

 ## Computer